 Its feature set is slightly limited when compared with other leading password managers.
 However, KeyPass supports common password manager features such as form autofill, two factors authentication, etc. It also includes a built-in password generator tool.

-Other than the features, the fact that KeePass only comes for free has made us include it in the list of the best free password manager software.
+Other than the features, the fact that KeePass is a completely free password manager has made us include it in the list of 2018’s best free password manager software.

 DashLane is a beautifully designed password manager app that protects user credentials using AES-256 bit encryption and stores them locally.
 It supports features that can help users when filling forms and provides automatic logins, two-factor authentication, import/export of credentials, etc.